 On the other hand, if you are working at weddings, parties and other private events, you will need to have your own liability coverage.
 In fact, most private venues will require it.
 Getting the right coverage at the right price can be a challenge, so make sure you speak with your insurance professional to be sure you're getting adequate liability protection.

-Adding Crime Protection Insurance
+Adding Crime Protection Insurance to Your DJ Policy

 As a DJ, you could end up working at a club with a dishonest owner or manager.
 They may refuse to pay you, or someone employed by the club may steal some of your equipment.
 In case this ever happens, it's a good idea to consider carrying commercial crime protection insurance.
-It also insures against theft of your gear by your own employees, and can reimburse you for your losses so that your finances don't take as big of a hit.
+It also insures against theft of your gear by your own employees and can reimburse you for your losses so that your finances don't take as big of a hit.

 How Much Does DJ Insurance Cost?